johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 the rest of the trip.
 Sometimes there are even simple ferries to get you across an estuary.
 And even in rural areas there often is some sort of tax service available.

 There are other aspects of the UK that probably make a difference.
-There is less suburban sprawl and less dependece on cars.
+There is less suburban sprawl and less dependence on cars.
 In my part of the world one does not expect to find a motel or hotel anywhere except in a city or near a highway exit.
 In the UK B&B's and small-scale hotels seem more plentiful.
 I don't claim to understand all the political, cultural, and legal factors that create those differences in the environment.
 But the result is good for walkers.